nixworks/public/news/2012/12/18/README.md

 ##### High Court of England and Wales
 ### [At the High Court of England and Wales, the BBC and ITV apologise to Lord McAlpine for "disastrously" and falsely linking him to allegations of child sex abuse. ](/news/2012/12/18/at-the-high-court-of-england-and-wales-the-bbc-and-itv-apologise-to-lord-mcalpine-for-disastrously-and-falsely-linking-him-to-allegations.md)
-_Context: ITV, BBC, High Court of England and Wales, Lord McAlpine_
+_Context: ITV, Lord McAlpine, BBC, High Court of England and Wales_

 ##### DR Congo
 ### [Former Congolese militia leader Mathieu Ngudjolo Chui is acquitted by the International Criminal Court of war crimes and crimes against humanity. ](/news/2012/12/18/former-congolese-militia-leader-mathieu-ngudjolo-chui-is-acquitted-by-the-international-criminal-court-of-war-crimes-and-crimes-against-huma.md)